x30unlimited/postpromoter/README.md

 ## Intro
 This fork does not modify any of the original postpromoter features.

-This fork expands the original postpromoter capabilities with new features, but always tries to respect the original code by integrating new modules and by trying to modify the main module as little as possible.
+This fork expands the original postpromoter capabilities with new features, but always tries to respect the original by integrating new modules and modifying the main module as little as possible.

 ## Fork Features